-The lens did not appear to have any discernible distortion in images and Imatest measured 0.04% barrel distortion (which is in the margin of error), so we can conclude that distortion simply does not exist on this lens…
+The lens did not appear to have any discernible distortion in images and Imatest measured 0.04% distortion (which is within margin of error), so we can conclude that distortion simply does not exist on this lens…

 The two extra-low dispersion elements and double-sided aspherical element do an excellent job in controlling lateral chromatic aberrations.
 Below are the results from Imatest:

 As you can see, this lens does a phenomenal job at controlling CA – there is only about half a pixel of lateral CA at apertures from f/1.2 to f/2, and once the lens is stopped down to f/2.8, it practically all disappears.